 "Free feeding" isn't just a big contributor to the pet overweight and obesity epidemic; it also prevents you from picking up on early signs of pain and other problems, deprives your pets of an opportunity for mental stimulation and enrichment, and can make potty training much more difficult.
 Read our Think Twice Before Letting Your Dog or Cat Free Feed article for more on this topic.

 Also, leaving food to sit out is not ideal.
 The food can get stale, making your pet not want to eat it.
 Or if it gets wet, it can mold, which can then make your dog sick if they eat it.

 Dealing With a 'Hangry' Dog

-There are prescription diets your veterinarian can recommend to help you pet feel more full on less food, so they don’t feel as hangry and beg.
+There are prescription diets your veterinarian can recommend to help your pet feel more full on less food, so they don’t feel as hangry and beg.
 Remember, never suddenly change your dog’s diet.
-Gradually over a 7–day period switch from the old diet to the new diet.
+Gradually, over a 7–day period, switch from the old diet to the new diet.
 Read more about how to switch your dog's food here.

 How Quickly Should I Cut Back My Dog's Food